 Minimizes Pressure Ulcers

-This tells you the percentage of residents who sustained a pressure ulcer.
-Pressure ulcers, also known as bed sores, are routinely caused by residents not being moved frequently enough.
-Better nursing protocols can reduce the percentage of residents in a nursing home who sustain pressure ulcers.
+This tells you the percentage of patients who have had a pressure ulcer.
+Pressure ulcers, also called bed sores, are routinely the result of residents not being moved frequently enough.
+Better nursing care can minimize the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls